 Address

 City State Zip Code

-When did the last act of e discrimination occur?
+When did the last act of disc rimination occur ?

-/
+Enter the date /

-Is the alleged discrimination con tinuing or ongoing?
+Is the alleged discrimination continui ng or ongoing?
 Yes No

 Signature Date

 Send this form to HUD or to the fair housing agency nearest you.
 If you are unable to complete this form, you may call that office directly.
 See address and telephone listings on back page.